 We recently added the possibility to load the treeview in batches with a "more" button.
 This limit is hard-coded to 50 descriptions (recursively) by default.
 When you visit a description outside that range the treeview doesn't expand automatically because the current node is not yet loaded.

 If you have access to the code, the limit can be changed in here.
 Otherwise you will need to create an archival description with more than 50 children and visit the child number 51 or higher directly.

 Even when the auto-load works (selecting a node inside the limit) the nodes are expanded but the selected one is not getting focus.
 If the node is bellow the initial treeview height, you need to scroll manually to get to it.
 I think this was working before too.

-#1 Updated by Mike Cantelon about 1 year ago
+#1 Updated by Mike Cantelon over 2 years ago

 For the main issue pointed out in this ticket, we likely need to have the full treeview JSON action (